Average Member Rating

 What that means is that you need one of those granite ware canners with the metal inserts so the jars don’t move around and break during cooking.

-Place the jars in the canner, making sure they are covered in water.
+Place the fille jars in the canner.
+After that, make sure the jars are covered in water.
 Bring the water to a boil and boil for about 20 minutes.
 Remove jars to cool.

 This is a great recipe if you have a garden and are overrun by tomatoes all coming ripe at the same time.